tim02468/algorithm/README.md

-# algorithm_hw
+# NCTU Algorithm Homework
-NCTU algorithm homework
+* Record assignments in the course.